phanturne/metadachi-old/README.md

 [![Discord](https://img.shields.io/discord/1142672787820007454?logo=discord&label=Discord)](https://t.co/Wwdk6CoGxq)
 [![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/metadachi)](https://twitter.com/metadachi)

 Metadachi is built with community collaboration at its core, fostering a space for knowledge sharing, innovation, and joint development.
 Whether you're an AI enthusiast, developer, or just curious about the potential of intelligent assistants, we welcome you to contribute, learn, and shape the future of AI together.
 Join the movement and bring the power of AI to your fingertips!

-> This project builds on the outstanding work by McKay Wrigley and the contributors of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui).
+This project builds on the outstanding work by McKay Wrigley and the contributors of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui).

+## 📢 Notice: Project Migration

+> Development of this project has now migrated to **[Metadachi](https://github.com/phanturne/metadachi)**.
+All future updates, contributions, and discussions will take place there.
+Thank you for your continued support!

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; gap: 2em;">
   <img src="public/images/website-screenshot1.png" alt="Website Screenshot 1" style="width: 98%;"/>